godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 So now when we render to our :ref:`Viewport <class_Viewport>` it appears magically on the sphere.
 But there is an ugly seam created by our texture coordinates.
 So how do we get a range of coordinates that wrap around the sphere in a nice way?
-One solution is to to use a function that repeats on the domain of our texture.
+One solution is to use a function that repeats on the domain of our texture.
 ``sin`` and ``cos`` are two such functions.
 Lets apply them to the texture and see what happens

 ::